dutofanim/gentoo_install_guide/README.md

 parted -a optimal /dev/sdX
 ```

-Set the default units to mebibytes:
+Set the default units to megabytes:

 ```bash
 unit mib